verse-lab/loom/README_Loom.md

 We have tested this artifact on:
 - `arm64` MacBook Air 2022 with an M2 processor and 16GB of RAM.
 - `amd64` HP Laptop 15-db1xxx 2019 with AMD Ryzen 5 3500U and 16GB of RAM.
+We
-We recommend running this artifact on a machine with at least 16GB of RAM.
+  recommend running this artifact on a machine with at least 16GB of RAM.
 We are also providing a VM with Xubuntu 20.04.4 64bit for testing on `amd64`.
+  Password for VM is `popl26`.

 ## Build and Setup